 Explanation of Appraisal Tool

-This appraisal tool helps establish the market break down of the key components used throughout the appraisal in adjusting for known variations.
+This appraisal tool helps establish the market break down of the key components used throughout the appraisal analyzing for known variations.
 Such as, what to use for the size of the subject site in comparison to the others used in the appraisal process?
 This, plus the (GLA) Gross Living Area above grade and below grade finished area, are all physical numbers and must be accounted for.

 By applying an adjustment developed within the market data used in the appraisal, these components can be correctly taken into the analysis process with absolute confidence of reflecting the local market and its influence on value components used in the appraisal.

-These adjustments for Lot, GLA, and Basement Finishing, have gone pretty much unexplained to any readers of the report, whether it be underwriters, investors buying the mortgage or the property owners who all desire a professional and educated answer.
+These analysis adjustments for Lot, GLA, and Basement Finishing, have gone pretty much unexplained to any readers of the report, whether it be underwriters, investors buying the mortgage or the property owners who all desire a professional and educated answer.

-By statistical analysis of the comparables an appropriate adjustment can be concluded which leaves the remaining somewhat abstract adjustments clearer to make with stronger supporting evidence to their true contributory value.
+By using statistical analysis of the comparables an appropriate adjustment can be concluded which leaves the remaining somewhat abstract adjustments clearer to make with stronger supporting evidence to their true contributory value.